freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 You can help us organize and triage the issue reports by applying labels from [this list](https://github.com/freeCodeCamp/freeCodeCamp/labels).
 Usually, a description is available alongside the label explaining its meaning.

-Please pay special attention to the labels `"help wanted"` and `"first-timers only"`.
+Please pay special attention to the labels `"help wanted"` and `"first timers only"`.
 These are to be added to threads that you think can be opened up to potential contributors for making a pull request.

 A `"first-timer only"` label should be applied to a trivial issue (ie a typo fix) and should include additional information.
 You can use this [reply template](moderator-handbook.md#first-timer-only-issues) for triage.